guoqingbao/NumpyNet/README.md

 # NumpyNet
-Neural network implemented with Numpy in ~100 lines code
+Neural network implemented with Numpy in ~100 lines of code

-A feed-forward neural network implemented with Numpy achieved decent performance (~98% accuracy) compared to state-of-the-arts.
+A feed-forward neural network implemented with Numpy achieved decent performance (~98% accuracy on MNIST dataset) compared to state-of-the-arts.

 ### YouTube link: https://youtu.be/Jp7fR1iP-ew